-Again, the academic content in a web resource should strongly reflect expected standards for conventional academic publication in the relevant field.
+Again, the academic content in a web resource should strongly reflect expected academic publication standards for conventional academic outputs in the equivalent field.
 The quality of content on a web page is essentially what determines its potential value to other researchers, although there is great scope to harness the power of the web to present academic arguments in ways which are simply not possible through conventional publication, for example through use of interactivity and combination of a variety of media.
-A high standard of writing, as would be expected in a refereed journal paper, is equally applicable online.
+A high standard of writing, such as would be expected in a refereed journal paper, is equally applicable online.
 Particular areas requiring care are spelling and grammar, paragraph length and composition, lists (static and drop down), sentence length and contextual relevance etc. It is very easy for authors whose writing medium is not primarily online to become distracted by the technical requirements of web authoring and to inadvertently produce content which is of a lower standard than they would apply to conventional academic outputs.

-Adoption of a clear message and perspective across the entire web resource usually helps to establish a good relationship with the user of the materials.
-Because web resources are not subject to a regular framework of academic review and the associated indicators of quality that come from publication in a recognised book series or highly-cited journal, the web user must rapidly form their own judgement about the quality and reliability of the resource.
-Although web pages comprise many different elements such as text, images, navigational buttons, menus, etc. it is still the textual composition which is particularly influential.
-For example, search engines cannot read graphics or parts of a page containing client side scripting code (see the section on standards for further details) and are therefore wholly reliant on the textual content.
+Adoption of a clear message and perspective across the entire web resource usually helps to establish a good affinity with the user of the materials.
+Because web resources are not subject to a regular framework of academic review and associated indication of quality that comes from publication in a recognised book series or highly-cited journal, the web resource user must rapidly form their own judgement about the quality and reliability of the resource.
+Although web pages comprise many different elements such as text, images, navigational buttons, menus, etc. but it is still the textual composition which is particularly influential.
+For example, search engines cannot read graphics or parts of a page containing client side scripting code (please see the section on standards for further details) and are therefore wholly reliant on the textual content.
+Well thought-out keywords and keyword phrases make a big difference in conveying a positive message to users about the authenticity of content and capacity of resource author's knowledge on the subject.
+Part of the strategy for producing quality content on a web resource site should be adherence to "quality first and quantity second" rule.
+Application of such a rule should result in providing users with a satisfying experience and encouraging them to return in the future.
+A good question to consider is whether the material is of sufficient academic and presentational quality that an interested researcher is likely to want to bookmark the site.
+Another factor which clearly contributes to the quality of content in a resource site, is to ensure that contents are updated regularly and links to external web resources (URLs) reflect updates in the linked resources (e.g. data releases, software versions, etc).